17cupsofcoffee/openedge-rest-tutorials/business-entities/basic-rest-business-entities.md

   necessary; REST is intended to be a stateless communication method, with each HTTP request happening in isolation.
   * `external` specifies that the file only contains a single procedure or function to be called.
 This could be useful if exposing a piece of legacy code, but it is a better idea to use the object-oriented style.
-* `progress.service.resource` sets up the REST resource and the URL that should route to it.
+* `@progress.service.resource` sets up the REST resource and the URL that should route to it.
 The properties to be set on it are:
   * `name` should be the public facing name of the resource - this can be used as an identifier on the client-side to access server data, when using the JSDO library.